Aarsh2001/Real-Time-Object-Tracking/README.md

 # Future Works
 - Look into Compression techniques such as Pruning and Quantization.
 Sparse Quantized Yolo models have a very low inference time
 - Implement [DeepSort](https://arxiv.org/pdf/1703.07402.pdf) a, CNN based metric which uses as a *Siamese Network* to account for the spatial features as well.
+- For more robustness code a **Kalman Filter** to predict the next position of an obstacle along with association.